phenixphp/phenix-docs/src/guide/getting_started.md

 php public/index.php
 ```

-Again use your favorite client and send the necessary data to create a user, the response will contain the data of the new record:
+Again, use your favorite client and send the necessary data to create a user.
+The response will contain the data of the new record:

 ```json
 {